Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/download_wikipedia/word_info/README.md

 # word_info

 Get the categories of the Wikipedia pages.
+Used to create an alternative vocabulary without the titles of films, TV series, books and music which were considered as too problematic.

 ### download_categories_sub_categories_from_wiki_page.ipynb